Philosophist/awake-template/content/posts/built-for-speed.md

 ---
-title: Tale of the Beer Tycoon
+title: The Tale of the Beer Tycoon
 subtitle: >-
   A warning for those who would sooner bulldoze a hill than not be the king of it.